-My love for him as a character kind of snuck up on me.
-He made brief appearances in most of the books, but he was always just a side character.
-I didn’t consciously notice him that much.
-But then somehow all the sudden he was not only one of my favorite characters in this series but also one of my favorite characters ever.
+Gosh, I love that scene.
+And I love Marcus, although my love for him kinda crept up on me.
+I didn’t notice him that much, and then, all the sudden, he was one of my favorite characters ever.
 Which is why this whole review so far has been about him even though the book was not.
-And it seems like every time I reread, I notice some not-so-great things about him and think to myself, “Why do I love him so much?” but then I remind myself, as Daniel said, that he’s a product of his time.
-He’s also a product of 2000 years of vampire society.
-Vampires have different laws and morals and lifestyles, and that makes sense.
-Marcus still seems like someone who treats his companions and partners well and someone who has a lot of depth, and he really was helpful to Daniel and Zoey.
-He’s not perfect, but I don’t like perfect, so that’s part of what makes him such a great character in the first place.
+And it seems like, every time I reread, I’m reminded of some not-so-great things about him and think to myself, but then I remember that he’s a product of his time and of 2000 years of vampire society.
+Marcus is still someone who treats his companions and partners well, someone who’s willing to grow, and someone who has a lot of depth, and he really was helpful to Daniel and Zoey.
+He’s not perfect, but that’s part of what makes him such a great character in the first place.

 Anyway… all the rest of the characters!
 I should probably talk about them too!
 Like…

-Lee, the scruffy, beer-drinking, nap-loving lone wolf whose more wolf than man but who pushed aside his desire to roam in order to be there for his brother and then also for Zoey and even Neil.
+Lee, the scruffy, beer-drinking, nap-loving lone wolf who’s more animal than man but who pushed aside his desire to roam in order to be there for his unconventional pack.

 Chad, the lawyer-turned-vampire-spy who feared for his own sanity and made you question whose side he was really on.

-Sarah, the witch who made mistakes but who realized her mistakes and was there for her friend in the end.
+Sarah, the witch who made mistakes but made up for them and was there for her friend in the end.

-Marcus, the vampire who is a product of his time and 2000 years of vampire society and may have some questionable views but who supported Daniel from the start and who treats his companions well and really just wants to find a true love of his own.
+Marcus, the 2000-year-old vampire who might have some outdated ideals but is compassionate and loyal and really just wants to find a true love of his own.

-Marini, the vampire who loved once and might have been a good man but who became unhinged and mad for power after so many years alive and made for a formidable villain.
+Marini, the head of the vampire council who might have been a good man once but who became unhinged and hardened throughout his many years of life.

-Declan, the faery heir to the throne who may be a jerk and way too blunt about inappropriate things but who carries the heavy burden of someday running a kingdom, who misses the closeness he once had with his brother, and who proved he’s capable of doing the right thing sometimes.
+Declan, the faery heir to the throne who may be an inappropriate jerk but who carries the heavy burden of a future king and has proved he’s capable of doing the right thing when it counts.

-Daniel, the vampire who felt like a monster after turning and becoming the Council’s killing machine but who loves Zoey more than anything and whose biggest fear was that this new mess they found themselves in would be the death of her.
+Daniel, the vampire who felt like a monster after becoming the Council’s death machine but wanted to do what was right and whose biggest fear is that this new life of his will be the death of the people he cares about.